manticoresoftware/manticoresearch/manual/Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md

 ```

 <!-- example blend_mode -->
-Blended tokens indexing mode.
-Optional, default is `trim_none`.
+The blended tokens indexing mode is enabled by the blend_mode directive.

-By default, tokens that mix blended and non-blended characters get indexed in there entirety.
-For instance, when both at-sign and an exclamation are in `blend_chars`, `@dude!` will get result in two tokens indexed: `@dude!` (with all the blended characters) and `dude` (without any).
-Therefore `@dude` query will *not* match it.
+By default, tokens that mix blended and non-blended characters get indexed entirely.
+For example, when both an at-sign and an exclamation are in `blend_chars`, the string `@dude!` will be indexed as two tokens: `@dude!` (with all the blended characters) and `dude` (without any).
+As a result, a query of `@dude` will **not** match it.

-`blend_mode` directive adds flexibility to this indexing behavior.
-It takes a comma-separated list of options.
+`blend_mode` adds flexibility to this indexing behavior.
+It takes a comma-separated list of options, each of which specifies a token indexing variant.

-Options specify token indexing variants.
 If multiple options are specified, multiple variants of the same token will be indexed.
-Regular keywords (resulting from that token by replacing blended with a separator) are always indexed.
+Regular keywords (resulting from that token by replacing blended characters with a separator) are always indexed.

+The options are:

 * `trim_none` - Index the entire token
 * `trim_head` - Trim heading blended characters, and index the resulting token
 * `trim_tail` - Trim trailing blended characters, and index the resulting token
-* `trim_both` - Trim both heading and trailing blended characters, and index the resulting token
+* `trim_both`- Trim both heading and trailing blended characters, and index the resulting token
-* `trim_all` - Trim heading, trailing and middle blended characters, and index the resulting token
+* `trim_all` - Trim heading, trailing, and middle blended characters, and index the resulting token
-* `skip_pure` - Do not index the token if it's purely blended, that is, consists of blended characters only
+* `skip_pure` - Do not index the token if it is purely blended, that is, consists of blended characters only

-Returning to the `@dude!` example above, setting `blend_mode = trim_head, trim_tail` will result in two tokens being indexed, `@dude` and `dude!`.
-In this particular example, `trim_both` would have no effect, because trimming both blended characters results in `dude` which is already indexed as a regular keyword.
+Using `blend_mode` with the example `@dude!` string above, the setting `blend_mode = trim_head, trim_tail` would result in two indexed tokens: `@dude` and `dude!`.
+Using `trim_both` would have no effect because trimming both blended characters results in `dude`, which is already indexed as a regular keyword.
 Indexing `@U.S.A.` with `trim_both` (and assuming that dot is blended two) would result in `U.S.A` being indexed.
-Last but not least, `skip_pure` enables you to fully ignore sequences of blended characters only.
-For example, `one @@@ two` would be indexed exactly as `one two`, and match that as a phrase.
-That is not the case by default because a fully blended token gets indexed and offsets the second keyword position.
+Lastly, `skip_pure` enables you to ignore sequences of blended characters only.
+For example, `one @@@ two` would be indexed as `one two`, and match that as a phrase.
+This is not the case by default because a fully blended token gets indexed and offsets the second keyword position.

 Default behavior is to index the entire token, equivalent to `blend_mode = trim_none`.

-Make sure you undestand that either of the blend modes limits your search, even the default one `trim_none` as with it and assuming `.` is a blended char:
+Be aware that using blend modes limits your search, even with the default mode `trim_none` if you assume `.` is a blended character:
-* `.dog.` will become `.dog. dog` during indexation
+* `.dog.` will become `dog. dog` during indexing
 * and you won't be able to find it by `dog.`.

-The more modes you use, the higher the chance your keyword will match something.
+Using more modes increases the chance your keyword will match something.

 <!-- request SQL -->